turbits/ISM-A2-AttackTree/README.md

 - the value display is a bit rough and could be improved to show $ or % on values
 - nodes can't have the same name at the same level. e.g., from the test attack tree file, "Node 1" at root can't have a sibling called "Node 1"

 The program is a functional attack tree visualizer that can be used to visualize attack trees in...you guessed it...a tree-like structure.
+I have used `tkinter` and `pyyaml` to create this program.
+Some features:
+- a GUI using tkinter and treeview
+- ability to load and save YAML files, see below or example YAML files for structure
-I have used `tkinter` and `pyyaml` to create a GUI and to load/save attack tree files as YAML.
-The program is also capable of adding, deleting, and updating nodes in the tree via the GUI.
+- ability to add, delete, and update nodes in the tree via the GUI
+- calculate totals and averages for the entire tree
+- expand and collapse all nodes

 # Operation